feeltrig/clientsideestore/checklist.md

 4.  make redirect to login page if not logged in by force
 5.  make new deals appear on home page if they exists
 6.  make bootstrap modal for error messages for login
+7.  make product page accessible to rest of product categories
+8.  add api to fetch database
+9.  add api to fetch images from hdd of server
+10. add api for checkout

 <!-- completed -->